jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Convention.md

 **Workflow**

 - For script in hooks, it is recommended to pay attention to idempotence
-- Execute stop command, namely to execute the stop command that has been backed up in the deployment target machine.
-Considering that the most recent deployment task may not be successful, so the stop command executed here may not always be that of the task deployed in the previous time
+- Execute the stop script, i.e. execute the backup stop scripts from the deployment target machine rather than those of the software program to be deployed

 **Deployment Directory Description**